Constitution Surgery Center East

 - The average stay after surgery is 30-60 minutes depending on the type of surgery and your own personal recovery.
-Upon completion of your surgery you will be offered a snack and a beverage.
-If you had general anesthesia, you may have a mild, sore throat.
+Upon completion of your surgery, you will be offered a snack and a beverage.
+I you have general anesthesia, you may have a mild, sore throat.
 This will go away after drinking fluids.
-It is not unusual to feel a little sleepy, lightheaded or dizzy for several hours after your surgery.
+It is not usual to feel a little sleepy, lightheaded or dizzy for several hour after your surgery.

 Your Role in Recovery

-After you have returned home, re-read the discharge instructions and follow your doctor’s orders regarding surgical site care, rest, medication, diet and activity.
+- After you have returned home, reread the discharge instructions and follow your doctor’s orders regarding surgical care, rest, medication, diet, and activity.

-- Deep breathing and controlled coughing help clear our lungs and aid in circulation.
+- Deep breathing and controlled coughing help clear your lungs and aid air circulation.
 This can help prevent pneumonia.

 - Walking and moving your legs will aid blood flow and body functions.
 This will help prevent blood clots.
 Stand up slowly to avoid getting dizzy.
 If you had leg or foot surgery, follow your doctor’s instructions regarding putting weight on the affected side.
 Remember rest periods are important as well.

-- Follow and specific diet and/or fluid restrictions.
+- Follow any specific diet and/or fluid restrictions.
 A healthy diet and drinking water helps your body heal.

 - Follow specific instructions given by your doctor regarding incision and bandage care to aid in healing and preventing infection.
 Wash your hands before and after touching your bandage and incision.

-Do not take additional Tylenol/acetaminophen while taking narcotic pain medication.
+- Do not take additional Tylenol/ acetaminophen while taking narcotic pain medication.
 Most pain medication already has Tylenol/acetaminophen in it.
-The maximum dose of Tylenol/acetaminophen in a 24-hour period is 4000mg.
+The maximum dose of Tylenol/ acetaminophen is a 24-hour period is 3000mg.

 - Take pain medication with food (unless told not to) to minimize nausea.